tomking597/ansible/README.md

-# Hi, my name is THomas Ng and I am in Sydney Australia.
+# Hi, my name is Tomas Ng and I am in Sydney Australia.
 I am both developer and systems administrator for unix environment.
 I was infrastructure engineer/analyst doing support for many years until i was made redundant early 2019.
 The purpose of this project is to keep tabs of my ansible journey and hence this branching in github.
 # ansible
 ansible yaml repo